qms-design-control

 In Seal, design changes link to the design records they affect.
 Impact assessment identifies downstream effects automatically.
 Changed outputs trigger verification reassessment.
 The system maintains traceability through changes, not despite them.

-And AI works throughout development.
-Writing requirements—AI suggests specificity improvements.
-"This requirement isn't measurable; consider adding acceptance criteria."
-Building traceability—AI continuously scans for gaps.
-"Design input DI-047 has no linked output."
-Preparing the DHF—AI compiles from linked records and flags incomplete sections before you need it for submission.
+Neil also works throughout development.
+Writing a requirement that says "device shall be easy to use"?
+Neil flags it: "This requirement isn't measurable.
+Consider adding acceptance criteria."
+Building your traceability matrix?
+Neil continuously scans for gaps: "Design input DI-047 has no linked output."
+Preparing the DHF for submission?
+Neil compiles from linked records and flags incomplete sections before you discover them during the filing scramble.

 The Gap That Isn't There